 A form to add a new application link appears on the page.

 - Enter a name for your application link.
 We suggest Zendesk Application Link.

 - In both the RPC URL and Display URL fields, enter your Zendesk account's URL.
 Example: http://mysubdomain.zendesk.com.

-If you have a host-mapped Zendesk account, enter your host-mapped domain.
+If you have the Web portal and have a host-mapped Zendesk account, enter your host-mapped domain.
 Example: http://support.mydomain.com.
 If you have an SSL-enabled Zendesk account, use https:// instead of http:// in your URL.
 You can check these settings in Zendesk by clicking the Admin icon in the sidebar, then selecting Settings > Account > Branding > Host Mapping.
 Your SSL settings are in Settings > Security > SSL.